Rezső Kasztner: Libel trial

 The Israeli government's decision to appeal on Kasztner's behalf led to its collapse, as Prime Minister Moshe Sharett resigned when the General Zionists, a member of his coalition, refused to abstain from voting on a no-confidence motion filed by Herut and Maki.
-Kasztner became a hate figure in Israel, and compared the verdict against him to the Dreyfus affair.
+Kasztner became a hated figure in Israel, and compared the verdict against him to the Dreyfus affair.
 He resigned his government position and started working for the Israeli Hungarian-language newspaper Új Kelet.
-He was assassinated in 1957 (see below).
+He was assassinated in 1957.

 The Supreme Court of Israel overturned most of the judgment against Kasztner in 1958.
 The judges overturned the first count by 3–2 and the second count by 5–0.
 The longest majority decision was written by Judge Shimon Agranat, who said: